Russia targets Ukraine's farm storage sites after days of hitting Black Sea port facilities | Headlines

 Putin also spoke provocatively about Poland, alleging that Warsaw has formed a special military unit to ensure security in western Ukraine and plans to meddle in Kyiv's affairs.

-In other developments, Ukrainian President Volodymyr Zelenskyy announced the resignation of the country's culture minister, suggesting the ministry's spending was misguided during wartime.
+In other developments, Zelenskyy announced the resignation of the country's culture minister, suggesting the ministry's spending was misguided during wartime.

 "Paving stones, city decorations, and fountains can wait till after the victory," he said.